youyanggu/covid19_projections/about.md

 In additional to our most likely estimate, we also provide a 95% confidence interval.
 So for example, if we predict 62k deaths with a range of 38-105k, it means that there is roughly a 95% chance that the true deaths will be between 38-105k.
 There are too many real-world variables that can affect the outcome, which results in this large range.

 *We want to caution against focusing on one particular number as the outcome of this model.
-We are in fact projecting a range that includes a most likely outcome.
+We are in fact projecting a range which includes a most likely outcome.
 If the true results fall within the range, that is within the expected outcome of this model.*

 Also note that while we attempt to predict the *official* death total, the true death total may be higher due underreporting at various levels.